amin-norollah/JS-code/Pages/MosaicGallery/README.md

 This project is totally written with JS, CSS and HTML.
 I used CSS and JS for implementing all effects, which have enhanced the performance.
 Some of the features of the mosaic art gallery are as follows:

-- Generating photo album according to the existing images,
+- Generating photo album according to the existing images
-- Changing background and font colors in real-time,
+- Changing background and font colors in real-time
+- Adjust margin between images
-- Using lazy loading images which allows the user to see the small blurred image before the image is fully loaded,
+- Using lazy loading images which allows the user to see the small blurred image before the image is fully loaded
-- Fully responsive,
+- Responsive
-- CSS effects.
+- CSS effects

 I tried to make the page look attractive to the user.
 Feel free to contact me if you have any comments or questions.